Martijncvv/cryptocurrency_portfolio_project/PROCESS.md

 - Added basic recent prices in portfolio overview

 ### Friday 04-12-2020
-- added coin logos
+- Added coin logos
-- added note functionality.
-Show note if there is one for the specific coin
+- Added note functionality.
+Show note if there is one for the specific coin.
-- added "delete note" functionality.
+- Added "delete note" functionality.
+- Changed DB variable name for name consistency; coinName -> coin_name